scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 One of the first methods for deconvolution of images with Poisson noise was proposed by :cite:`Richardson1972` and :cite:`Lucy1974`.
 This method, named after the original authors, is often known as the *Richardson & Lucy* (RL) method.
-The method takes the fundamental statistical properties of the image into account and describes the measurement process as a "forward fold" model.
-The true image is then inferred from a likelihood based optimization procedure.
+The method takes the fundamental statistical properties of the observed image into account and describes the measurement process as a "forward folded" modeling problem.
+An estimate of the true image is then reconstructed using an iterative, likelihood based optimization method.

 Assuming the noise in each pixel :math:`d_i` in the recorded counts image follows a Poisson distribution, the total likelihood of obtaining the